celestiaorg/CIPs/cips/cip-tx-limits.md

 1. To prevent long block times on the network by limiting the number of PFBs and non-PFB transactions per block.
 This was initially not considered consensus-breaking, but it has a meaningful effect on users and should be formalized in a CIP.

-1. To set the transaction size limit to 2MiB, even with 8MB blocks, to prevent issues with gossiping large transactions.
+1. To set the transaction size limit to 2MiB, even with 8MiB blocks, to prevent issues with gossiping large transactions.
 Gossiping an 8MiB transaction without chunking could be detrimental to the network.

-These changes affect users significantly and are consensus-breaking, necessitating their inclusion in a CIP.
+This is a consensus-breaking change.

 ## Backwards Compatibility